 Exceptional Children's Educational Act (ECEA)

-Protection of Individuals from Restraint and Seclusion
+Protection of Individuals from Restraint and Seclusion Act

-If you have problems with broken links or accessing the content on this page, please contact our web content coordinator Amanda Timmerman at Timmerman_A@cde.state.co.us.
+If you have problems with broken links or accessing the content on this page, please contact the Exceptional Student Services Unit at ESSU@cde.state.co.us.
 Please copy the URL link for this page into the email when referencing the problem you are experiencing.